jameslunardi/powershell-library/AD-Sync-Solution/readme.md

 2. Review this documentation for configuration guidance
 3. Test in ReportOnly mode before making changes
 4. Contact your IT team for domain-specific issues

+## Development Notes

+This solution represents production code developed as an **interim solution** for enterprise user synchronisation without AI assistance.
+Originally created in June 2019 as a temporary measure, the solution proved so robust and reliable that it remained the primary production system for 5 years until a dedicated enterprise IAM solution finally replaced it in June 2024.

+**Original Development:** June 2019 - "Interim" solution built from scratch
+**Production Lifecycle:** June 2019 - June 2024 (5 years as primary production system)
+**Replacement:** June 2024 - Finally superseded by dedicated enterprise IAM platform
+**Portfolio Preparation:** August 2025 - Sanitised and documented with AI assistance for professional presentation

 ---